 Fox in a Box Tucson - , AZ

-Open all year by appointment.
+Open Tuesday through Sunday in 2019 by appointment.
 Fox in a Box Tucson operates our Zombie Lab “escape room” where groups of 2-6 have 60 minutes to solve all the puzzles, clues, and mini-games in order to stop the spread of the zombie outbreak.
 A great team building or family activity.
 Visitors rate this attraction very highly.

 Slaughter House - Tucson, AZ

-Attraction has four haunted houses and areas for the kids.
+Attraction for 2019 has five haunted houses and areas for the kids.
 It prides itself in being something that will “scare you to your core.”
 The Tucson Screamers’ put together an annual haunted house for charity.
 Previously, the Screamers ran a haunted house known as Phobia.
 The Apocalypse allows you to shoot Zombie’s as you make your way through the attraction.
 Doors open at 7 pm until 10 pm, 11 pm, or midnight.
+Open every Thursday, Friday, and Saturday nights beginning October 2019.
+They also classify one of their attractions as extreme so be careful.

 Terror in the Corn - Tucson, AZ

-Terror opens October 6th.
+Terror opens weekends in October 2019.
 Frightening possibilities await as you enter a Haunted Cornfield.
 Attraction is professionally designed with live actors and scary props.
 Check out the flashlight corn maze and zombie paintball.
 Visit Friday and Saturday nights in October plus more dates being added.
 Doors open around 6:30 pm until midnight.
-Tickets on most nights are $27.50 including new corn maze and 3D attraction.
+Tickets on most nights are $25 including new corn maze and 3D attraction.
+This is part of the Buckelew Farm fall attractions featuring fall festivals, corn maze, pumpkin patch, and Christmas events.

 Rate and Review Haunted Houses in Your State